Contents

 Best Overall for Multi-Disciplinary Firms: SolidWorks

 If your firm designs everything from custom machine parts to steel connections, you need a tool that won't flinch when the project list changes overnight.
 SolidWorks has earned that reputation.
-Its parametric 3D engine, refined over two decades, lets you push complex assemblies without bogging down, provided you give it the horsepower GoEngineer recommends (think 32 GB of RAM and a pro-grade GPU).
-That reliability is why consultants still swap SolidWorks files without a second thought, and why I call it the safest bet for multi-disciplinary teams.
+Its parametric 3D engine, refined over three decades, lets you push complex assemblies without bogging down, provided you give it the horsepower GoEngineer recommends.
+Think 32 GB of RAM and a pro-grade GPU.
+That reliability is why consultants still swap SolidWorks files without a second thought, and why it remains the safest bet for multi-disciplinary teams.

 Your project managers will appreciate the integrated simulation and CAM modules that cut out the Excel-to-vendor shuffle.
 The benefits of this unified approach include: